gravitational/teleport/docs/4.2/aws_terraform_guide.md

 $ journalctl -u teleport-proxy-acm.service
 ```

 Remember that there is more than one proxy instance in an HA deployment.
-You should use this command to get the IP addresses
+You can use this command to get the IP addresses
-of each auth instance that you'll need to connect to:
+of each proxy instance that you'd need to connect to for checking logs:

 ```bash
 $ aws ec2 describe-instances --filters "Name=tag:TeleportCluster,Values=${TF_VAR_cluster_name},Name=tag:TeleportRole,Values=proxy" --query "Reservations[*].Instances[*].PrivateIpAddress" --output text